 BC Bus Pass

 Offers a lower cost, annual bus pass for low income seniors and people receiving disability assistance.
 Valid in communities serviced by BC Transit or TransLink.
 Valid for the eligible rider and is non-transferable.
 Handy Dart is not included.
 Cost is $45 per year and not prorated.
 People on disability can opt out of bus pass and get a $52 per month transportation subsidy instead.
 To get a pass, you must meet one of these criteria:

-•60 – 64 years of age and receiving Income Assistance from the Province of British Columbia;
+- 60 years or older and receiving income assistance from the Province of British Columbia

-•60 – 64 years of age, living on a First Nations reserve and receiving assistance from the band office.
+- 60 years or older, living on a First Nations reserve and getting assistance from the band office